 David Ellingson is first and foremost a Christian.
 David was brought to saving faith in 2007 after learning about the Lordship of Christ and the cost discipleship.
 The Lord has also richly blessed David with a loving wife (Ashley) and with four precious girls (Isabella, Lydia, Anna, and Clara).
-After working for 7 years in the aerospace industry and 2 years in information technology, David and his family moved to Los Angeles to be trained for fulltime ministry.
-David has had the joy to work fulltime at Grace Community Church in the International Outreach department since 2014.
-David is now completing his final semester at the Master’s Seminary (M.Div.) in order to be best equipped to preach, shepherd, and train other men to do the same.
+After working for 2 years in information technology and 7 years in the aerospace industry, David and his family moved to Los Angeles to be trained for fulltime ministry.
+David had the joy of working fulltime at Grace Community Church in the International Outreach department from 2014 until 2019.
+David graduated from the Master’s Seminary (M.Div., 2018) in order to be best equipped to preach, shepherd, and train other men to do the same.

 INTERNS & VOLUNTEERS

 The “core” team is small, but we are blessed by so many who volunteer or intern with us.
 Their contribution is invaluable as they help with various projects and tasks making the Madagascar 3M ministry what it is today.